smallo92/xnArena/README.md

 **xnArena**

 Enterable Arena interior with custom interior inspired by Nascar.
-Also has functioning pitlanes.
+Also has a functioning pitlane.
 Entraces are inside and outside of the Maze Bank Arena.
 Check the video for the exact locations!

 **Installation**